molily/molily.de/_testing-angular/testing-complex-forms.md

 In contrast to the other example repositories, this one is split into a `client` and a `server` directory:

 - The [`client` directory](https://github.com/molily/angular-form-testing/tree/main/client) contains a standard Angular app created with Angular CLI.
-- The [`server` directory](https://github.com/molily/angular-form-testing/tree/main/server) contains a simple Node.js service that simulates a user management and account creation.
+- The [`server` directory](https://github.com/molily/angular-form-testing/tree/main/server) contains a simple Node.js service that simulates the user management and account creation.

 Again, the Node.js service is for demonstration purposes only.
 The service holds the created user accounts in memory and discards them when stopped.
 Please do not use it in production.